debriefff/AES/README.md

 My tool works only with 128 bit length key, ie your secret key should be less than 16 symbols.
 The algorithm has been recognized impregnable even with this key-length.
 [Link to the official document for details](http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf)

+FIXED AND UPGRADED by Mr. JS (October 2023)

 ## How to use